 The issue with cloaked links is that users have no idea where they’re going.
 They might end up on a spammy website that you casually hid under that link.
 As a reader of websites myself, I don’t always trust these links and this is common.
 Google also is skeptical—so avoid using cloaked links unless it’s a link that you’re nofollowing.

 Funnel pages that redirect your user to other websites

 This SEO strategy means that you have a million redirections set up that all go to the same page.
 Although having a page set up to funnel to another page is okay if it has substantial content, Google can see that you’ve reserved fifty different urls to go to the same cornerstone content.
 Example:

 - best_page_ever -> my_page

 - most_awesome_page_that_you_ever_saw -> my_page

 Let me note that it is generally good to set up redirections if the page url changes for a legitimate reason, but you are only hurting yourself by changing it often.
 Google likes things with a certain vintage.

 I write this as some websites will attack others that rank well to take their spot.
-We’ll be writing about negative SEO attacks soon, but I can only hope that you don’t have to dive into this world.
+You can read about negative SEO attacks here, but I can only hope that you don’t have to dive into this world.
 Simply, people point nasty, spammy links to your website hoping that Google will see your website as spammy in association with these websites.

 Someone recently had the decency to link to me from a spammy website that had in the URL something asking if something was a Trump quote or not.
 I laughed, then I cried as I went through my disavow file.
 It’s good to do this regularly if you have a few well ranking articles as your website may be targeted.
 Unfortunately, this stuff is often almost impossible to trace, so you’ll never know who paid for it.